amezcua/Beak/README.md

-# Beak
+# Beak v2
 Sample application (twitter client) using clean architecture principles.

+Use the Tags of the repository to access the different published versions.

 ## Features
  - Log in to Twitter using OAuth 1.0.
 Full client implementation.
 Checkout the domain module ("oauth" package) to see how the signatures are created.
 Tests available in the domain module too.
  - See the user's home timeline.
 Pull to refresh to reload the latest tweets.
 Scroll to the bottom to load older tweets.
  - See a user's profile data.
 On a tweet in the home timeline, tap on the image or user's name.
  - Post a new tweet.
 Use the FAB button to show the UI to post a new update.
 After successfully posting it, the home timeline is refreshed so that the user can see the new tweet.

 ![alt tag](https://raw.githubusercontent.com/amezcua/amezcua.github.io/master/projects/Beak/images/beak.gif)

+## What's new in v2?
+The presentation layer has been modified to hide all the threading code.
+The goal is to write the presentation code as sequential code and not have to worry about threading at all.

+To achieve this two techniques are used, dynamic java proxies and aspects.

+ - *Dynamic proxies*.
+When a view is attached to a presenter a dynamic proxy wrapping the view is created.
+Then when the *getView()* method is called, the proxy is returned transparently to the caller, which will call the view methods using the provided *OutputThread* implementation.
+In the sample an Android handler will be invoked.
+When the *detachView* method is called, a null proxy view is created replacing the original one so there is no need to do null checks in the case that background operations complete after the view has disappeared.
+ - Aspects.
+Aspectj has been included in the presentation module and the *@BackgroundTask* decorator has been defined.
+If a method requires a long running task that should be run in a separate thread, the decorator can be applied to the method and the relevant aspect will take care of spawning a new background thread to run that method.

+Combining the two methods allows for writing sequential-like code that hides the complexity of handling threads that the previous version had.

 ## Architecture
 The app has been built using Clean Architecture concepts (https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) borrowing a bunch of concepts and ideas from https://github.com/PaNaVTEC/Clean-Contacts (thanks Christian!).